City-of-Helsinki/drupal-helfi-etusivu/README.md

 This instance, unlike other core instances, has more than the three main languages enabled.
 These additional languages are referred to as alternative languages.

+### Helfi Annif integration

+This feature, currently specific to the Etusivu instance, provides automatic tagging to news items and articles using artificial intelligence.
+Based on these tags, users receive recommendations for further reading on the subject at the end of the news item or article.
+For more information, see the `helfi_annfi` custom module [here](https://github.com/City-of-Helsinki/drupal-helfi-etusivu/tree/dev/public/modules/custom/helfi_annif).